 Our collective observations are but an introductory point for subsequent hand-wringing about a generational apocalypse.
 And there’s a lot to be nervous about, at least if the studies and the articles are to be believed: According to various pieces, Gen-Z’s are addicted to social media, with short attention spans and severe screen addictions.
 They’re addicted to the dopamine rush from the click-click-click and instantaneous gratification.
 As such, their sleep schedules are messed up and they’re sacrificing their social lives for a near perpetual screen-induced zombie-like addictive paralysis.

 Thanks to a 24/7-tech-based existence, Gen-Z’s don’t hang out with their friends.
 They aren’t forming relationships.
 And, as such, they’re afraid of growing up.
-They’re so depressed they’re committing suicide in massive numbers. they’re more tolerant photogenically but they’re the most fragile ideological generation ever recorded.
+They’re so depressed they’re committing suicide in massive numbers.
+They’re more tolerant photogenically but they’re the most fragile ideological generation ever recorded.
 Burrowed behind the safety of their screens, they feel hopeless about their prospects, and as such are the most politically radical generation on record.
-They feel disenfranchised form society even more than their millennial predecessors, and are less trusting and more fearful.
+They feel disenfranchised from society even more than their millennial predecessors, and are less trusting and more fearful.
 They cling to each other for a sense of moral direction, and reject the lessons of their parents.
 Having never faced “real” hardship, they have a tendency to make mountains out of molehills with a general inability to distinguish things that are truly important from those they merely wish were important.
 The list goes on.

 Generation Z are the guinea pigs showing us both the opportunities and the pitfalls in our social media-based new world order.
 They're the first ones whose entire existence has been awash in this new reality.
 Their struggles are easier to put in context once you imagine yourself in a body in which the 24/7 social media dopamine world has never not been the order of the day.
 While Facebook stresses everybody out, it’s made abundantly less destructive on the fibers of one’s consciousness when you’re old enough to remember a time when you could step away and breathe the fresh air.
 That isn't an option for the Gen-Z's.